altherwy/IS4904/Lecture Three/Lecture Three.md

 ```dart
 ElevatedButton( onPressed: ..., child: ...)
 ```
-*ElevatedButton* should at least have two main named parameters:
+*ElevatedButton* should at least have two named parameters:
 - **onPressed**: it accepts a function as a value, which is called when the button is **pressed**.
 - **child**: it accepts a *text* or an *icon* to display on the button.
 ---